My Partner Doesn’t Understand Me: How to Fix Relationship Problems (without fighting)

 For example, if you hear yourself saying this:

-- “I’m mad he stayed out all day with his friends.
-He only cares about himself.”
+- “I’m mad my partner out all day with friends.
+That’s so selfish and uncaring.”

-- “I’m upset he stayed out all night with his friends.
+- “I’m upset my partner stayed out all night with friends.
 It hurts.
-It feels like he doesn’t care about me.”
+It feels like my partner doesn’t care about me.”

 Or try this:

-- “The problem isn’t so much his friends or playing video games.
-It’s feeling like I’m invisible, I don’t matter, and that he doesn’t want to be with me.”
+- “The problem isn’t so much the time spent with friends or playing video games.
+It’s feeling like I’m invisible, I don’t matter.
+I have this awful feeling my partner doesn’t want to be with me.”

 - Wait till you’re calm.
 If you’re so upset that you’re shaking or feeling on edge, take time to let your body calm down.
 Listen to your body.
 If the problem is recent, and you’re upset, let your thoughts and feelings settle before trying to talk with your partner.
 At the very least, take 20 minutes to settle down, which is roughly how long it takes your nervous system to feel calm again.
 Take your pulse; when it’s at your base heart rate it should be safe to try again.